23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Best time to surf Tofino

-For beginner surfers, the best time to go is during May-August.
+For beginner surfers, the best time to go is during June-August.
 The waves will be the smallest and the weather the warmest.
 North Chesterman Beach is a good spot for beginners as the waves are gentler.

 11. Go 4x4ing up to Virgin Falls